 We teach our young toddlers that it’s kind to greet their friends and say hello to people because it’s a simple way to show others that they care about them.
 Students in our preschool classrooms create cards for their teachers to make them feel special because they’re learning that kind words feel good.

 Children understand what it means to be generous.
 Their enthusiasm for helping others shines through during our annual giving events, like the Caring and Giving Food Drive.
 At the drive, students raise money for canned goods, budget, plan and shop for healthy items, and they learn firsthand how they can make a difference in their communities.

 Ever see a toddler try to comfort a child who is upset, sharing their own special blankets and toys?
 By the time children reach preschool, they’ve started to understand the feelings and interests of others and how to cheer each other up.

-Start encouraging your preschooler to practice kindness regularly at home and help him grow into a generous and compassionate adult.
+Start encouraging your child to practice kindness regularly at home with fun activities like “compliment coupons” and help them grow into a generous and compassionate adult.

 Looking to learn more about character development?
 Check out other helpful tips and resources from Primrose.

 Inspire a lifelong love of learning.
 Contact your local Primrose to schedule a tour.Find A School